 by Linda Formichelli and Diana Burrell

-My experience: I’ve been lucky to get to know Linda recently.
+My experience: I’ve been lucky to get to know Linda.
 I think she’s whip-smart.
 First we did a call together, and then started our Blast-Off!
 6-week group coaching course for freelance writers looking to earn more.
+We’ve had Diana as a Freelance Writers Den guest, and she is

 Along the way, I’ve learned that many, many writers don’t have strong querying skills, and it’s holding them back from moving up and earning more.
-Linda offers great advice gleaned from her many years scoring assignments from more than 100 publications.
+Linda and Diana offer great advice gleaned from their many years scoring assignments from more than 100 publications.
 You really get it from the horse’s mouth in Query Letters That Rock and The Renegade Writer.

 by Susan Johnston